LuisFer108/Programming-Languages-and-Paradigms-Practice-No.-1-Functional-Programming/README.md

 In case 'x' doesn't meet these conditions, it's skipped and it just applies recursion of the function with the rest of the list.

-In case the list is empty, it just adds an empty list and stops.
+When the list is empty, it just adds an empty list and stops.

 #### How to use
 1. Save `practice1haskell.hs` in a folder.